 Azelaic Acid vs Benzoyl Peroxide for Acne: Similarities, Differences & How To Choose Between The Two

-Azelaic acid is a dicarboxylic acid found in grains like wheat, barley, and rye.
-It has antimicrobial and anti-inflammatory properties which makes it a common choice for acne, hyperpigmentation, rosacea, and minor skin irritations.
 Azelaic acid also has potent antioxidant effects, which helps to neutralize the free radicals that lead to environmental damage in all types of skin, including sensitive skin.
 With its antimicrobial and anti-inflammatory effects, the naturally-occuring acid helps to eliminate acne-causing bacteria on the skin while disrupting the link between increased levels of testosterone and other hormonal changes to minimize hormonal breakouts.

-Azelaic Acid benefits
+Benefits of Azelaic Acid

 Azelaic acid benefits include:

-• Clinically proven to reduce acne1
+• Clinically proven to reduce acne

-• Clinically proven to reduce rosacea lesions2
+• Clinically proven to reduce rosacea lesions

 • Eases irritation and redness